Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

-• Already deployed Rails application using Kamal
+• A Rails application already deployed with Kamal

 Step 1: Add traefik configuration to deploy.yml